davemckenna01/shync/Readme.md

 });
 ```

-## code === 0
+## Return codes and the err callback parameter

-shync callbacks always receive the [return code](http://en.wikipedia.org/wiki/Exit_status) of the command that was run. shync treats the success of a command as "all or nothing."
-If the command was successful on all remote machines, 0 will be returned.
-If even one machine returned a non 0 code, then the command is deemed to have failed and the non 0 code will be returned to the callback.
+If a command was not successful, shync callbacks will receive the [return code](http://en.wikipedia.org/wiki/Exit_status) of the command that was run as the `err` paramater. shync treats the success of a command as "all or nothing."
+If the command was successful on all remote machines, `null` is returned to the callback.
+If even one machine returned a non 0 code, then the command as a whole is deemed to have failed and the non 0 code will be returned as the err param to the callback.

 shync fails quickly if a remote machine returns a non 0 code.
-All outstanding connections to the remaining servers are aborted, since their return codes are irrelevant now that a non 0 code has been received.
+All outstanding connections to the remaining servers are severed, since their return codes are irrelevant now that a non 0 code has been received.

 ## stdout and stderr